 Though post-holiday blues are reason enough to request vacation days now, here’s something else to consider: As the kickoff to the travel “dead zone” between the holiday season and spring break, January is generally the cheapest month to get out of Dodge.
 Read on for six particularly sweet deals in places worth visiting this month.

-Not surprisingly, Disney World is flooded with families during the holidays, but when the parks go (relatively) quiet after the New Year, hotel and ticket prices drop — as do wait times for rides.
+Not surprisingly, Disney World is flooded with families during the holidays, but when the parks go (relatively) quiet after the New Year, hotel and ticket prices drop -- as do wait times for rides.
 But for aesthetes, there’s an even better reason to go this month: the Epcot International Festival of the Arts, a food/art/theater/music-fest which was so successful when it debuted last year that extended dates are on the books for 2018.
-And throughout January, two-bedroom suites at the Sonesta ES Suites Hotel Orlando are $139 per night, 45% off regular rates, including parking, Wi-Fi, breakfast and shuttles to the nearby theme parks.

 Chicago might not be the most obvious of winter getaways, but there’s so much happening indoors this month (Ale Fest Winter Edition, Restaurant Week, endless concerts and shows) that the weather will affect little more than outdoor selfies.
-And of course, absent are the high-season crowds at the city’s most renowned art and science centers, you’ll have miraculously unobstructed views of everything from the beloved beluga whales at the Shedd Aquarium to the Seurat icon at the Art Institute of Chicago.
-Steps from the Magnificent Mile’s designer shops, the Palomar Chicago is available for as little as $119 per night in January, over $100 off spring stays.
+And of course, absent are the high-season crowds at the city’s most renowned art and science centers, you’ll have miraculously unobstructed views of everything from the beloved beluga whales at the the Shedd Aquarium to the Seurat icon at the Art Institute of Chicago.

-For those who don’t think of Tennessee in a skiing context, the Great Smokey Mountains offer a surprise twist: the 10 trails (and one terrain park) of Ober Gatlinburg, where there’s not just skiing and snowboarding, but wildly popular snow tubing.
-These mountains also offer plenty of hiking ops in winter, when even the most popular trails — the ones around the waterfall wonderland of Cades Cove, for example — are crowd-free and wildlife-rich.
-To experience the full mountain getaway effect, book a cabin with a fireplace and hot tub for $169 per night, 40% off summer pricing, from Pioneer Vacation Rentals.
+For those who don’t think of Tennessee in a skiing context, the Great Smoky Mountains offer a surprise twist: the 10 trails (and one terrain park) of Ober Gatlinburg, where there’s not just skiing and snowboarding, but wildly popular snow tubing.
+These mountains also offer plenty of hiking ops in winter, when even the most popular trails -- the ones around the waterfall wonderland of Cades Cove, for example -- are crowd-free and wildlife-rich.